Internet of Everything Market Report Scope & Overview:

 Industrial IoT adoption is improving automation, predictive maintenance, and supply chain efficiency in manufacturing, and the healthcare sector is using IoE for remote monitoring and smart hospitals.
 Globally, more than 53,000 companies and 3 million employees are now working on IoT and IoE innovation, supported by a growing ecosystem with greater than 82,000 patents.
 Combined with robust investment inflows and the rising wave of public-red-private partnerships to reinvigorate the economy, these opportunities are fueled and create the foundation of a hyper-connected, and intelligent tomorrow.

-Internet of Everything Market Segmentation Analysis:
+Internet of Everything Market Segment Analysis:

 By Component

-In 2024, Hardware segment continues to lead with more than 47% Internet of Everything market share.
+In 2025, Hardware segment continues to lead with more than 47% Internet of Everything market share.
 The necessity of Sensors, Actuators, Gateways and Embedded System which connects to various devices and collects, broadcast, actuates the data drives this leadership.
 The availability of cheap energy-efficient hardware components has paved a path for the large-scale system implementation in the domains of manufacturing, transportation, and smart city.
 The need for high-quality, scalable hardware solutions keeps growing as businesses upgrade old infrastructure.
+Meanwhile, the services segment, especially the managed and consulting services sub-segment is expected to grow at the highest CAGR of 19.5% over 2026-2035.
+While the IoE provides the next best opportunity for growth, IoE ecosystems are terribly complex, and as a result, no business wants to do this without expert guidance for integration, security, and maintenance, which will require ongoing management, further suggesting a shift to seamless implementation and optimizing the lifecycle of solutions.

 By Network Technology

-Wi-Fi holds the dominant position among network technologies in the IoE market, capturing the largest share of IoT connections in 2024 due to its widespread availability, cost-effectiveness, and compatibility with a broad range of consumer and enterprise devices.
+Wi-Fi holds the dominant position among network technologies in the IoE market, capturing the largest share of IoT connections in 2025 due to its widespread availability, cost-effectiveness, and compatibility with a broad range of consumer and enterprise devices.
 Its role is especially prominent in smart homes, healthcare, and industrial environments where high-bandwidth, short-range connectivity is essential.
 The adoption of advanced Wi-Fi standards further enhances performance and device density.
+Cellular technologies-especially 5G-and LPWAN (LoRa and NB-IoT) are the fastest-growing segments, and are projected to expand at a CAGR of 15% through 2035.
+The rollout of 5G is revolutionizing IoE by enabling ultra-low latency, high-speed connectivity, and massive device density, supporting real-time applications including autonomous vehicles and smart grids.

 By End-User

-In 2024, smart cities will be the largest end-user segment in the IoE market as the highest proportion is expected to be devoted to IoE deployments globally.
+In 2025, smart cities will be the largest end-user segment in the IoE market as the highest proportion is expected to be devoted to IoE deployments globally.
 The alternative providers also benefit from government initiatives and public-private partnerships that aim to enhance urban living standards, sustainability, and resource use.
 From IoE-enabled traffic management, smart lighting, waste management to public safety, cities around the world are buying the concept.
+The fastest-growing end-user categories are connected cars and wearables, with healthcare wearables expected to grow at a whopping 18.2% CAGR.
+Advancements in remote patient monitoring, real time health information, the evolution of autonomous mobility solutions, amongst others are all contributing to this exponential growth.

 By Industry Vertical

-Manufacturing continues to dominate the industry verticals, capturing over 25% market share in 2024, driven by investments in IoE-enabled automation, predictive maintenance, and supply chain optimization, which deliver significant productivity and efficiency gains.
+Manufacturing continues to dominate the industry verticals, capturing over 25% market share in 2025, driven by investments in IoE-enabled automation, predictive maintenance, and supply chain optimization, which deliver significant productivity and efficiency gains.
 Manufacturers are deploying IoE solutions to monitor equipment health, track inventory, and ensure workplace safety.
+Healthcare is the fastest-growing vertical, expected to expand rapidly due to the adoption of remote patient monitoring, telemedicine, and smart diagnostics, reflecting its critical role in digital transformation and patient-centric care.

 Internet of Everything Market Regional Analysis: